Writing a Tenant Security Deposit Return Letter

 Any rental unit is going to require some level of care after a tenant moves out, but so long as the “damage” falls within what is considered normal wear-and-tear — scuffs, scratches, stains, and everything else that occurs in the course of living in a place for months or years — they shouldn’t be held liable for the cost associated with relatively minor fixes.
 In withholding a security deposit, be detailed and specific about the associated damage in case the tenant chooses to challenge the deductions.
 It’s a good idea to put the information in a letter, even prior to the actual return of any remaining monies.

 In asserting claims about the damages, you should also afford the tenant an opportunity to see and respond to the provided list.
-If the damage exceeds the amount of the security deposit, you can involve an attorney to assist with letters and any future action on collection.
+If the damage exceeds the amount of the security deposit, you can involve a lawyer to assist with letters and any future action on collection.

 An itemized statement.